 CL Timings- 16-18-18-38

 To completely eliminate all the bottlenecks associated with the memory, 16GB RAM is perfect.
 As most games won’t use more than 8GB of RAM, you will have a lot of gigs left over to run other applications in the background without freezing your computer.
-To maximize the RAM performance, we are going to use T-Force Vulcan Z 2x 8GB RAM modules in a dual channel that are clocked at 3200MHz with tight CL timings for lower latency.
+To maximize the RAM performance, we are going to use T-Force Delta RGB 2x 8GB RAM modules in a dual channel that are clocked at 3200MHz with tight CL timings for lower latency.
+You can also check out our recommendations for best RAM for Ryzen 5600X.

 To store sufficient apps and games, 1TB of storage space is good to go.
 I recommend an NVME SSD like the Silicon Power A60 which is cheaper than most 1TB NVME SSDs and runs several times faster than SATA SSDs.
 Its sequential read speed is over 2000MB/s which will load your OS and games quickly and as you progress by installing a lot of games, you can add another storage drive in the future in any of the M.2 or SATA ports.